The final scene is likely to be hard to digest, and that’s why I’m sharing some of my thoughts on the story.

 Ash was adamant about the whole thing.
 He believed that he was due death, and believed that death is “karma” for all of the “mistakes” that he committed.
 He’s the leopard at the top of that mountain, and a creature who isn’t worthy of redemption.

-Banana Fish is a tale of two half.
-The story of Aslan And Ash and the relationship the two souls had.
-Aslan was the part Eiji has worked to bring to life – the child who gradually let himself be content despite the weight of the past that weighed him down.
+Banana Fish is a tale of two halves.
+The story of Aslan and Ash and the relationship the two souls had.
+Aslan was the part Eiji has worked to bring to life—the child who gradually let himself be content despite the weight of the past that weighed him down.

 Ash is the person that we most saw as the mature person who slowly dissolved from the guilt that he carried.
 Aslan was exiled by Eiji’s note, only to be hit by Lao within a few minutes.